KAT savors Wolves return, drops 32-20 in N.Y. rout

 Towns spent the night in his home in Minnesota before the game.
 He said he considered multiple times before tipoff how strange it would be to come through the visitors tunnel for the first time.

-Towns rattled some of his most impactful memories in a Wolves jersey -- getting to play with Kevin Garnett during his rookie season, watching Derrick Rose drop 50 points in 2018 and Minnesota's victory over the Denver Nuggets in Game 7 of the 2024 playoffs, which sent the Wolves to the conference finals for only the second time in franchise history.
+He rattled off some of his most impactful memories in a Wolves jersey: getting to play with Kevin Garnett during his rookie season, watching Derrick Rose drop 50 points in 2018 and Minnesota's victory over the Denver Nuggets in Game 7 of the 2024 playoffs, which sent the Wolves to the conference finals for only the second time in franchise history.

 When Towns was asked whether he missed Minnesota, he didn't skip a beat.